koii-network/ezsandbox/Lesson 3/PartIII.md

 ### Building the Crawler Object

 In [`SimpleCrawlerTask.js`](./simple-crawler/before/crawler/SimpleCrawlerTask.js) you'll notice there's a bare bones function `crawl()`.
 We'll implement our web crawling logic here using puppeteer, explaining as we go!

-One thing to note here is that when we set up Puppeteer, we're setting the `headless` property to `false`.
-This will cause Puppeteer to run visibly so you can see what it's doing.
-In production, you would want to set `headless` to `true` so it can run silently.

 1. **Open Desired Page** - We first need to set up a new user agent and navigate to the corresponding webpage that we are interesting in scraping.
 In this case, we're looking to scrape [redflagdeals](https://forums.redflagdeals.com/hot-deals-f9/`) as it provides a simple and static page with consistent styling of elements.
 This makes it a desirable target for web scraping.
 We can set the page with the following code: